tobyweed/MobileLighting/README.md

 #### Debugmode Affects Processing
 Processing depends on the number of positions.
 As of July 2019, this depends on the path ML Mac thinks is loaded on the server.
 Debug mode assumes a particular number of positions on the server (currently 3).
 This means that running processing in debugmode for a scene with more or less than 3 viewpoints could cause issues.
 This should be updated to be more robust.

+#### iOS App Fails to Open
+Occasionally, ML iOS will not open.
+It's not clear why this happens - usually, it's after the app hasn't been used in a while.
+In this case, delete the app and redownload it via Xcode (just by connecting the device and running it on the device from Xcode).